zkemail/prove.email-old/posts/proofOfTwitter.md

 slug: "tutorial"
 category: "10 min read"
 tags: ["intro"]
 description: "This tutorial guides you through creating a Twitter circom circuit using ZK Email's libraries.
-At the end of this guide you will be able to verify a Twitter username on-chain and mint an NFT."
 ---

-# Setting up your ZK Email circuit: Twitter Example
+# Building Proof of Twitter using ZK Email

 ## Introduction

 Emails serve as our gateway to various online services and platforms.
 ZK Email uses ZK proofs to authenticate these interactions while preserving privacy.

  This guide will walk you through setting up a circuit that enables you to verify your Twitter username on-chain, without disclosing any information beyond the username itself.
-This process uses ZK Email libraries and regex verification to ensure the authenticity and privacy of your Twitter username.
+This process uses ZK Email libraries and regex verification to ensure the authenticity and privacy of your Twitter username, allowing you to mint an NFT upon completion.

 ## ZK Email Library